jayeshtijare/jayeshtijare/README.md

 ### I'm a Student, and Developer!!

-- I’m currently learning Machine Learning and Ethical Hacking
+- I’m currently learning C#
 - Goals: Contribute more to Open Source projects